hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_gui_list_table.md

 hiiamboris: no context menu? may be buttons only?

 [13:41:48](#iZitCQTleojebWYHO59zc_j0hPIY9kJbhpWwoBRZXns) <mikeyaunish>:
-kavina computers: Ì†ΩÌ±çÔ∏èNice work, The context menu does have some pluses and minuses.
+kavina computers: üëçÔ∏èNice work, The context menu does have some pluses and minuses.
 Great for demonstrating capabilities but will definitely lead to Menu Bloat.
 I am thinking some sort of menu mask needs to be implemented to include/exclude desired menu items.

 [13:46:02](#22hyDCQ4gO1Zm3WDctDqM3beG9RzRA3V_9M3UHu0Lbc) <mikeyaunish>:
 Thanks, I figured there had to be something around already.